MicrosoftDocs/ai-builder/ai-builder-docs/samples.md

 ---
 title: Start using AI Builder with sample data - AI Builder | Microsoft Docs
-description: Shows where you can obtain sample data to start using AI builder.
+description: Shows where you can obtain sample data to start using AI Builder.
 author: Dean-Haas
 ms.service: powerapps
 ms.topic: conceptual
 ms.custom: